marianoguerra/little-riak-core-book/_sources/starting.txt

 tanodb_vnode.erl
-    This file is specific to riak_core, it implements the riak_code_vnode behaviour, which is a set of callbacks that riak_core will call to acomplish different tasks, it's the main file we will edit to add new features.
+    This file is specific to riak_core, it implements the riak_code_vnode behavior, which is a set of callbacks that riak_core will call to accomplish different tasks, it's the main file we will edit to add new features.

 Those were the source code files, but the template also created other files,